chwilliamson/Vizregress/readme.md

-#VDD my version of Visual Driven Development
+#VDD: my version of Visual Driven Development
 This is an experiment where I use TDD to develop coding units and behaviours by writing tests first.
 I use SpecFlow as my BDD tool to perform browser based integration tests against a fully deployed running system.
 For me BDD sits strongly within the QA domain and maps nicely when documenting features and scenarios.